JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 We thus observe the button so that when clicked, a message is sent to the front end, via the WebSocket.
 Note that the `sendCustomMessage` method __must take data,__ hence the empty `list` that is used as the second argument.
 That, of course, won't do anything as we are yet to add a handler in JavaScript to handle this `classify` message that is sent.

-Looking back at the documentation of ml5.js we observe that before we can classify the image, the model should be loaded: we start by placing this code in the `classify.js` application.
+Looking back at the documentation of ml5.js, we observe that before we can classify the image, the model should be loaded: we start by placing this code in the `classify.js` application.

-The classifier is initialised from the `imageClassifier` method which takes 1) the pre-trained model to use (or its name), 2) a callback function.
-The callback function is run when the model is done loading, though we don't make use of it here the argument is not optional (omitting it will raise an error) so we pass a function that simply prints `Model Loaded!` to the console.
+The classifier is initialised from the `imageClassifier` method, which takes 1) the pre-trained model to use (or its name), and 2) a callback function.
+The callback function is run when the model is done loading.
+Though we don't make use of it here the argument is not optional (omitting it will raise an error) so we pass a function that simply prints `Model Loaded!` to the console.

 ```js
 // Mandatory callback function